stetewsky/swirl/Coursera-FAQ.md

 ***

-### When I install swirl, I get a warning that says `cannot remove prior installation of package ‘RCurl’.
+### When I install swirl, I get a warning that says `cannot remove prior installation of package ‘RCurl’`.
 What should I do?

 [RUN R/RSTUDIO AS ADMINISTRATOR...]